hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-3. Log in with`Anchor Wallet` and sign the transaction:
+3. Login with 'Anchor Wallet` and sign the transaction:

 </br>